nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2c.
-FindAny command is used
+FindOr command is used

     * 2c1.
 CONNECTIONS return all entries that matches any of the search terms provided.